Ficool

 The bell rang again.

-Mr. Mime lunged, twitching forward with sudden speed.
-I was about to run, but my past-self stepped ahead instead, passing straight through Mr. Mime's body like smoke.
+Mr. Stitch lunged, twitching forward.
+Lucian was about to run, but his past self stepped ahead instead, passing straight through Mr. Stitch's body like smoke.

 'Here!' he called, pointing at a spot.

-The whip-like arm lashed toward me.
-I jumped sideways.
-The strike missed, the air slicing past my cheek.
-I slashed across its shoulder, cut deep, then drove the dagger into its stomach and rolled away.
+The whip-like arm lashed toward Lucian.
+He jumped sideways.
+The strike missed, the air slicing past his cheek.
+He slashed across its shoulder, cutting deep, then stabbed the dagger where the figure pointed and rolled away.

 "Shut up!"
-I barked, grabbing Fynn's collar and the dagger from what was left of him.
-My chest clenched, every breath shallow, my ears ringing.
+Lucian barked, grabbing Fynn's collar.
+His chest clenched, every breath shallow, his ears ringing.

-'You're starting to feel it, aren't you?' he whispered, stepping closer.
+'You're starting to feel it, aren't you?' his past self whispered, stepping closer.
 'This is who you are.
 Always fighting to survive.
 Just like before.'

 "No!"